digitalgreenorg/coco/readme.md

 	)
 	```

-#### Help us in our endevour to continuosly update the COCO library.
+#### Help us in our endevour to continuously update the COCO library.
 Feel Free to fork our code or SEND PULL REQUESTS.